 The Glock 19 also has a capacity of 15 rounds plus 1 in the chamber.
 That's definitely enough to ensure you don't run out if you miss.
 It has enough stopping power to drop your would-be attacker, but not so much you need to be worried about someone on the other side of the wall behind them — especially if you're using hollow point ammunition.

 So there you have it: the top five best guns for home defense.
 You may agree or you may disagree, but if nothing else, you're thinking about it.
 The important thing to remember is you need a reliable gun that you're familiar with.
-That means practice and training (link to “where can I shoot my gun?”).
+That means practice and training.
 That alone puts you ahead of the curve and can make all the difference when someone breaks into your home.
 With any of these guns and a little effort, you can have a leg up on the bad guys.